arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 It seemed important and similar to what might randomly happen in real life.
 A race condition in action.

+And thread being killed is like an exception in your ruby code.

-But I still could not find any Ruby code that would actually wait for that Thread.
-But everything pointed out that something does indeed wait for it.
+**But I still could not find any Ruby code that would actually wait for that Thread.
+But everything pointed out that something does indeed wait for it.**

 ## In which we bring Ruby as a witness